MiczFlor/RPi-Jukebox-RFID/docs/INSTALL.md

 Now you have installed and operating system and even a windows manager (called Pixel on Raspbian).
 Start up your RPi and it will bring you straight to the home screen.
 Notice that you are not required to log in.

+### Firmware update improves audio out?

+If you want to update the RPI firmware, this is the right point to do so.
+This manual was written for the default firmware.
+Read more about how to update and why you might want to give it a try in a separate [Firmware Update document](FIRMWARE_UPDATE.md).

 ### Configure your keyboard

 In the dropdown menu at the top of the home screen, select: